Dietician Vanessa Rissetto Dishes On Achieving a Healthy Mindset About Food

 Vanessa Rissetto: So registered dietitians go to school and sit next to nurses and doctors and PAs.
 We take biochem and organic chemistry.
 I've learned in these acute care settings, so I'm able to really help you achieve whatever goal that you have is.

 There's a lot of clutter around nutrition science, because nutrition science is very new.
 We've only started studying it since World War Two.
 In World War Two, our soldiers were dying at 21 years old.
 We were doing autopsies and finding that their arteries were completely clogged and we didn't understand why.
 And we figured, okay, well, it must be the food that we're serving these men in combat.
-Obviously, as time goes on, we realized that there were other factors in that, but that's 70 years ago.
+Obviously, as time went on, we realized that there were other factors in that, but that's 70 years ago.

 Every time you hear, "Eggs are good, eggs are bad.
 Wine is bad, wine is good," you never really know because we can skew any nutrition study to say whatever it is that you want it to say.
 So I'm here to help you cut through that fluff and achieve the goal that you want.